yomafleet/event-logger/README.md

 logger.Send(nil)
 ```

-Alternatively, you can send message in one go
+Alternatively, you can send a single message in one go

 ```golang
 import "github.com/yomafleet/elog"